 - Common yellowthroats can eat up to thousand of mosquitoes a day.

-- Sometimes yellowthroats are found in bellies of carnivorous fish like pike and bass.
+- Sometimes, yellowthroats are found in the bellies of carnivorous fish like pike and bass.

-- One can attract migrating yellowthroats by putting out some dried insects in the backyard.
+- One can attract migrating yellowthroats by putting dried insects in the backyard.

-- Yellowthroats can detect when a parasitic cowbird lays an egg into their nests, and abandon the infected nest (or build a new nest above the old one).
+- Yellowthroats can detect when a parasitic cowbird lays an egg into their nests and abandon the infected nest (or build a new one above the old one).

 15. Black-chinned hummingbird